alexo1110/Anthology/README.md

 ## Build
 Open the .sln file in Visual Studio.
 In the Build tab, click on Build Solution.
 This will build the solution with the default configuration Debug|Any CPU.
-You can also build by opening the terminal in Visual Studio and running the command ``` dotnet build ```.
+You can also build by opening the terminal and running the command ``` dotnet build ``` relative to root directory.

 ## Run
-Run the application via Start Debugging.
+In Visual Studio, run the application via Start Debugging.
 Visual Studio will build the application before debugging if there was no previous build done or if the solution was cleaned.
+You can also run by opening the terminal and running the command ``` dotnet run --project Anthology ``` relative to root directory.

 ## Usage
 As of now, there is no GUI implementation (the default index page is simply a deception right now, sorry).
 To interaction with the simulation, please adhere to the following: